vedantpople4/flutter_calculator/README.md

 samples, guidance on mobile development, and a full API reference.

 This is a flutter App that can Add, Subtract, Multiply and divide two numbers .
-It further changes like making an exclusive dial pad for calculator will be made.
+Further changes like making an exclusive dial pad for calculator will be made in susequent weeks.